mxenabled/react-native-widget-sdk/README.md

 # MX Mobile Widget SDK for React Native

+## About this project

+The purpose of this project is to enable you to quickly load and configure MX widgets for your intended purpose.
+After installing this project via npm, you will be able to import and load MX widgets in your React Native application, and configure them to your needs.

+The rest of this document outlines how you can install and setup the SDK, as well as how you can use each component and configure it for a given flow.

+## Signing up for the MX API

+Before getting started, you will need to have your MX client id and API key.
+Go to https://dashboard.mx.com/sign_in if you don't have that information or you would like to sign up.

-## Using the Widget SDK on your application
+## Installing and setting up the Widget SDK

-To get starting using the Widget SDK in your React Native application, you will first need to sign up for the MX API and get your client id and API key from the dashboard.
-Once you have that information, open a terminal and run the commands below at the root of your project to install and setup the SDK:
+Open a terminal and run the commands below at the root of your project to install and setup the SDK:

 ```
 npm install --save @mxenabled/mobile-widget-sdk